only4sim/recursive-forest/README.md

 ## Introduction

 ### Project Overview
-The Recursive Forest project aims to revolutionize the way we handle large-scale machine learning models by compressing a forest of 10,000 XGBoost decision trees into a single, optimized tree using recursive zero-knowledge proof techniques.
-Leveraging the Mina protocol, this project addresses the complexities traditionally associated with large decision tree models.
+The Recursive Forest project aims to revolutionize the way we handle large-scale machine learning models by compressing a forest of 10,000 XGBoost decision trees into a single, optimized tree using recursive zero-knowledge proof techniques and verifier generalization.
+Leveraging the Mina protocol and Neon EVM, this project addresses the complexities traditionally associated with large forest models.

 ### Background
 Utilizing real polarized radar data from the "How Much Did It Rain?" competition on Kaggle, the project taps into the rich datasets of NEXRAD and MADIS.
 The approach is rooted in practical, real-world data challenges and aims to offer a scalable solution in data-intensive domains.